Facebook Tracking Pixel

 • Acupuncture

-During the initial consultation, if it is determined that further sessions are required, we will discuss the details with you, provide an estimated timeframe for recovery, and allow you to decide how to proceed.
+After the initial consultation, if additional sessions are necessary, we will discuss the details with you and provide an estimated timeframe for restoring your desired level of activity.
+With this information, you can decide how you would like to proceed.

 Midlands Physio – Contact Us